wirecloud-fiware/ngsi-target-operator/README.md

 The NGSI target operator is a [WireCloud operator](http://wirecloud.readthedocs.org/en/latest/) usable for making context changes using the NGSI API.

-Latest version of this operator is always
-[provided in FIWARE Lab](https://store.lab.fiware.org/search/keyword/OrionStarterKit) where you can make use of it on the [Mashup portal](https://mashup.lab.fiware.org).
-Remember to take a look into the example mashups provided in the OrionStarterKit offering.

 ## Build

 Be sure to have installed [Node.js](http://node.js).
 For example, you can install it on Ubuntu and Debian running the